Designing Hybrid Workshops in 3 parts

-I hope to run a free 2 hour workshop by Zoom on ideas around designing hybrid workshops at the end of September (probably end of October).
-I’ll update information as it becomes clearer.
+I am running a free 2 hour workshop by Zoom on ideas around designing hybrid workshops at the beginning of November (9th November at 7pm (London)).
+You read about it on my website at Designing Hybrid Workshops.

 This post is to describe the purpose and structure of the workshop.